KazKozDev/LLMFlow/README.md

 Customize the agent by modifying settings in main.py:

 - **Ollama URL**: Set in the LLMFlowAgent constructor (ollama_url).
 Default: http://localhost:11434.
 - **LLM Model**: Configured in LLMFlowAgent (self.model).
 Default: gemma3:12b.
-Update to match your Ollama model.
+Update to match your model.
 - **Conversation Memory**: Adjust the maximum stored messages in ConversationMemory (max_messages, default: 10).
 - **Tool Directory**: Tools are loaded from the tools/ folder.
-Add new tools by placing Python modules in this directory.
+Add new tools by placing modules in the directory.

 ### How It Works